WHAT CAN ATLANTA DUI LAWYERS DO IN A DUI CASE?

 SOME COMMON DUI DEFENSE STRATEGIES

-- Probable Cause to Arrest – Georgia Law requires that an officer have probable cause to arrest someone for DUI.
+- Probable Cause to Arrest – Georgia Law requires that an arresting officer must have probable cause to arrest someone for DUI.
 Generally, through a Motions hearing, we challenge this probable cause in order to obtain a dismissal of the DUI charge.

 - Accuracy of Field Sobriety Tests – A case may be dismissed if the arrest was based on an improperly administered field sobriety test or inaccurate results.
 If not fully dismissed, it may be used to obtain a reduction of the charges.